ProReNata/gotenberg/PRORENATA.md

 # Prorenata fork / extensions

+This is a fork of [gotenberg](https://github.com/gotenberg/gotenberg) that adds the following:

 - libreoffice route has an option to convert document to plain text.
 Specifically made for rtf -> text conversions.
 - Added route `gspreview` that add conversions by graphicsmagick and ghopstscript
 - Removed `chromium` and `pdftk` (including java) from docker image
+- Added tags to the existing test-runner and excluded tests

 ## On branching

-(work in progress)

 - `main`: Keep `main` branch in sync with the main branch of the source reprository
 - `dev`: Use as "main" branch for this fork

-We can probably get away with 1 single branch as a common dev/stable/main/production branch.

-## rtf conversion to text
+## Feature: rtf conversion to text

 Specify text as output in the request body:
 - outputFormat=<pdf, text> (default=pdf)